Rujwol/CRUD_DotNetCore_Web_API/README.md

 **Dependency Injection

-(It hepls in decoupling of the project and also minimize the changes) DI in dootnetcore are added in startup.ConfigureServices also known as service container.
+(It helps in decoupling of the project and also in minimizing the changes) DI in dotnetcore are added in startup.ConfigureServices also known as service container.

 Three way we can register service/DI in service container
 1. AddSingleton: Same object for every request